Microscope pexels artem podrez 5726794

 What might R&D look like under a Labour Government?

-As the UK heads to the polls on 4 July, businesses are beginning to consider what changes a new government might bring.
-Whilst the Conservative Party has stymied R&D Tax Credits in recent years through a reduction in benefit rates, the Labour Party has proposed significant changes that could reshape the landscape of innovation and scientific progress in the UK.
+Now we find ourselves with a new government in place, businesses are able to look at what changes a new government will likely bring.
+Whilst the Conservative Party stymied R&D Tax Credits in recent years through a reduction in benefit rates, the Labour Party has proposed significant changes that could reshape the landscape of innovation and scientific progress in the UK.

 What changes will be made to the R&D scheme?